romansch-hub/chraccd/README.md

 # chraccd

+This pipeline is still in production.
+Handle with care.

 Multi-tool software pipeline for chromatin accessibility detection of Oxford Nanopore sequencing data.

 The software pipeline is based on the paper: Simultaneous profiling of chromatin accessibility and methylation on human cell lines with nanopore sequencing (https://www.nature.com/articles/s41592-020-01000-7#Sec9).
 Since the pipeline is designed for Oxford Nanopore Technologies r9.4.1 flowcell an updated pipeline needs to be created.